bitsofinfo/swarm-traefik-state-analyzer/docs/tlsssltools.md

                         on disk, default off
   -e FQDN_FILTER, --fqdn-filter FQDN_FILTER
-                        Regex filter to limit which FQDNs actually include in the output.
+                        Regex filter to limit which FQDNs actually include in the output from 'unique_entrypoint_uris' within
+                        (servicechecksdb).
 Default None
   -B URI_BUCKET_FILTER, --uri-bucket-filter URI_BUCKET_FILTER
                         Regex filter to limit which
+                        'unique_entrypoint_uris.[bucketname]' from the
-                        'unique_entrypoint_uris.[bucketname]' to actually
+                        --input-filename (servicechecksdb) to actually
                         included in output (buckets are 'via_direct' & 'via_fqdn').
 Default: None
   -L, --limit-via-direct
-                        For the 'via_direct' bucket, if this flag is present: limit the total number of uris included to only ONE uri.
-Given these represent swarm nodes, only one is typically needed to test the cert presented directly by that service
-  -c COLLAPSE_ON_FQDN_FILTER, --collapse-on-fqdn-filter COLLAPSE_ON_FQDN_FILTER
+                        For the 'unique_entrypoint_uris'... 'via_direct'
+                        bucket, if this flag is present: limit the total number of uris included to only ONE uri.
+Given these represent swarm nodes, only one is typically needed to test the cert presented directly by that service -c COLLAPSE_ON_FQDN_FILTER, --collapse-on-fqdn-filter COLLAPSE_ON_FQDN_FILTER
-                        Capturing Regex filter to match on fqdns that share a common element and limit the test to only one of those matches, the first one found.
+                        Capturing Regex filter to match on fqdns from 'unique_entrypoint_uris' that share a common element
+                        and limit the test to only one of those matches, the first one found.
 For wildcard certs, this might be something like '.*(.wildcard.domain)'.
 Default None
 ```

 Produces output of commands: (`--output-mode sh`)